aweg201/IT5013_PracticalTasks_202000743.docx/README.md

   (b)	the collection of the information is necessary for that purpose.

 **Privacy Checklist**

+   - [ ]  Create a list of all information that will be needed for the organisation to fufill its purpose

+   - [ ]  Ensure that only information from this list is requested

 - [ ] Principle 5 - Storage and security of personal information